Russia Condemns The U.S. Decision To Launch A Missile Strike In Syria

 Russia's decision to suspend the hotline established after the launch of the Russian air campaign in Syria in September 2015 effectively means that Russian and U.S. planes could fly dangerously close to each other during combat missions, raising the risk of inadvertent or deliberate clashes in the crowded skies over Syria.

-By freezing the information channel between the two potent militaries, Russia is signaling to Washington that it will tolerate no further strikes on Syrian government facilities.
+By freezing the information channel between the two potent militaries, Russia is signalling to Washington that it will tolerate no further strikes on Syrian government facilities.

-Syria has aging Soviet-built aircraft and air defense missile systems, while Russia has deployed dozens of its cutting-edge warplanes and air defense batteries at its base in Syria's coastal province of Latakia.
-It also has a strategically important naval outpost in the Syrian port of Tartus, which is protected by air defense assets.
+Syria has ageing Soviet-built aircraft and air defence missile systems, while Russia has deployed dozens of its cutting edge warplanes and air defence batteries at its base in Syria's coastal province of Latakia.
+It also has a strategically important naval outpost in the Syrian port of Tartus, which is protected by air defence assets.

-Further upping the ante, the Russian Defense Ministry said it will now help strengthen Syrian air defenses.
+Further upping the ante, the Russian Defense Ministry said it will now help strengthen Syrian air defences.

 U.S. officials accused Russia of failing to ensure Syrian President Bashar Assad's commitment to a 2013 deal for the destruction of Assad's chemical weapons arsenal.
 The U.S. says that arsenal was tapped for a chemical attack that killed dozens of civilians in the Syrian town of Khan Sheikhoun in Idlib province.